genbtc/AutoTrimps-stable/README.md

 This way you can see things progressing, instead of wondering what is going on.
 The number pertains to Enemy Health / Base Damage(non-stance).
 Above 16 means farm.
 Below 10 means stop farming.
 - Add console debug messages to the map selection/buying/running section.
+- Delay Armor When needed: Delay buying armor prestige upgrades during Want More Damage or Farming automap-modes.
+- Cap Equip to 10: Do not level equipment past 10.
+Similar to LimitEquipment, Helps for early game when the script wants to level your tier2s to 40+, but unlike LimitEquipment, does not impact Zone 60+.
+- Skip Gear Level 58&59: Dont Buy Gear during level 58 and 59, wait till level 60, when cost drops down to 10%.
 - Dynamic Siphonology - only when needed based on (Enemyhealth / baseDamage) Created a new setting in the advanced options.
 "Dynamic Siphonology".
 It will switch to the proper Map-level as soon as the current map is completed.